Hawaiian Pineapple Carrot Muffins Recipe – Tropical Delight

 Instructions

-• In a large bowl, whisk together the flour, sugar, baking soda, salt, cinnamon, and nutmeg.
+2. In a large bowl, whisk together flour, sugar, baking soda, salt, cinnamon, and nutmeg.

-• In another bowl, beat the eggs, oil, and vanilla extract until smooth.
+3. In a separate bowl, beat eggs, vegetable oil, and vanilla until smooth.

-• Fold in the grated carrots, crushed pineapple, walnuts, and shredded coconut.
+5. Fold in grated carrots, crushed pineapple, coconut, and walnuts if using.

-• Bake for 20-25 minutes, or until a toothpick inserted into the center comes out clean.
-Allow to cool completely.
+7. Bake for 20–25 minutes or until a toothpick inserted comes out clean.

-• In a medium bowl, beat the cream cheese, powdered sugar, and vanilla extract until smooth and creamy.
+9. Beat cream cheese, powdered sugar, and vanilla until smooth and creamy.

 Notes